Saswata6019/Diabetic-Retinopathy/README.md

 - Shell used to run the code: Git Bash
 - Libraries used: Pandas, Numpy & Tensorflow
 - DR.csv is the main dataset, which is used for the training and testing stages of the model
-- demo.csv is the prediction dataset, which is used as input for the model after the training and testing stages are completed
+- demo.csv is the prediction dataset, which is used as input for the prediction stage of the model after the training and testing stages are completed

 Insight on DR.csv
 - There are a total of 20 columns of data